torognes/vsearch/README.md

 ## License

-I would like the code to be licensed under the GNU Affero General Public License version 3.
-But we can of course discuss this.
+The code is currently licensed under the GNU Affero General Public License version 3.
+The ordinary GNU GPL is one alternative.
+We should discuss this.

 ## Code